reymond-group/drfp/README.md

 For more examples, see the two notebooks [here](), and [here]().
 ## Documentation

+The library contains the class `DrfpEncoder` with one public method `encode`.

 | `DrfpEncoder.encode()` | Description | Type | Default |
 |-|-|-|-|